 Forests are often burned or cut down on purpose to clear land for agriculture or economic development, which can cause even bigger wildfires that burn out of control and send many thousands of tons of smoke into the atmosphere.

-Furthermore, even just half a hectare of trees and plants normally help absorb over 2 billion metric tonnes of carbon dioxide from the air each year and produces about one-third of the world’s total supply of oxygen in its place.6,7
+Furthermore, even just one acre of trees and plants normally help absorb up to 2.4 billion tonnes of carbon dioxide from the air each year and produces about one-third of the world’s total supply of oxygen in its place.6,7

-Even just half a hectare of trees helps absorb over 2 billion metric tonnes of CO2 from the air each year and produces one-third of the world’s oxygen.
+Even just one acre of trees helps absorb up to 2.4 billion tonnes of CO2 from the air each year and produces one-third of the world’s oxygen.
 Less trees means less oxygen and more CO2, increasing global temperatures and the risk of wildfires.

 Fewer trees leads to less oxygen being produced and more carbon dioxide lingering in the atmosphere.
 Both contribute to rising global temperatures and an increased risk of wildfires.